mwhite05/mum/README.md

 Each item in the `dependencies` array _must_ be an object.
 Every dependency object _must_ contain two properties:

 * **source** - The source to pull for the dependency.
 This can be any valid mum source type (including Git urls and paths to archive files or directories)
-* **installTo** - The target directory to install to.
+* **target** - The target directory to install to.
 This can be an absolute path (starting with `/`) or a relative path (starting with `./`).
 If you set it to a relative path, it will be relative to the target installation directory.
 If you installed to `/var/www/html` then an installTo value of `./` would install the dependency to `/var/www/html` as well.
 * **name** - Optional - The friendly name to use for the dependency when cloning it for deployment.
 This is used to create a symlink in the .mum directory to the actual clone directory used by mum.
 If the source repository has a name property in its own mum.json configuration it will be ignored in favor of the one you define in the dependency configuration.

 You can have multiple dependencies: